COVID-19: Its Impact on Google Ads for Legal Services and How to Proceed

 What about Search Results?

-In terms of performance, we also see an impact on our client base, but it was minimal and not necessarily negative.
+In terms of performance, we also impact our client base, but it was minimal and not necessarily negative.
 Here are some of the research that we see as an entity in the period immediately following the first patient of COVID-19 in the United States (March 1) to date, relative to the same timeline immediately preceding that case:

 Search Performance of Civil Services in COVID-19 Crises: